 This high-quality grade indicates 100% virgin hair, meaning the hair was never colored or processed before you receive it.
 8A indicates that hair can last up to 2 years, given that you’ve taken care of it properly.
 Tangles are minimal with this hair quality.

 8A hair can be dyed a light blonde color while maintaining a strong shaft that is thick all the way to the tips.
 This hair is also single drawn and is often the most popular type due to its price and quality.

 9A Hair Grade

-9A hair also has a healthy shaft, indicating that the hair in the bundles you receive are all long and strong.
+9A hair also has a healthy shaft, indicating that the hair in the bundles you receive is all long and strong.
 Expect less tangles and easy maintenance with 9A hair.

 10A Hair Grade

-When it comes to quality, 10A hair is the most expensive, yet the highest quality of virgin, unprocessed hair on the market.
-This hair is the thickest and fullest with the healthiest shaft all the way to the ends of the hair.
-The hair in each packet is long and has been hand-selected so all hair is of the same length.
+Regarding quality, 10A hair is the most expensive yet the highest quality virgin, unprocessed hair on the market.
+This hair is the thickest and fullest, with the healthiest shaft all the way to the ends of the hair.
+The hair in each packet is long and hand-selected, so all hair is the same length.